-- 62. The Electoral Officer is responsible for managing and executing all pre-Electoral, Electoral and post-Electoral processes and procedures included in this Code.
-The Electoral Officer must: - a. uphold and abide by the rules and regulations established in this Code and pursuant to the Oath of Office; - remain neutral and professional in the conduct of the duties of his or her office, and refrain from providing any preferential treatment or expressing support for or opposition to any Candidate; - not accept anything of value (including but not limited to money, offers of employment, gifts, travel) in exchange for preferential treatment or access to a public official or non-public information; - d. not discriminate against anyone because of race, religion, sex, age or disability; - e. use public office facilities to fulfill the terms of his or her office, and not for personal or partisan benefit; - f. not pressure or intimidate other officials or personnel to favour a certain Candidate; and g. avoid conflicts of interest, or the appearance of conflicts of interest, by abstaining from decision making where the Electoral Officer has a personal or private interest in the matter at issue.
+- 79. The electoral officer is responsible for managing and executing all pre-electoral, electoral and post-electoral processes and procedures included in this code.
+The electoral officer must - a. uphold and abide by the rules and regulations established in this code and pursuant to the Code of Ethics; - b. remain neutral and professional in the conduct of the duties of his office, and refrain from providing any preferential treatment or expressing support for or opposition to any candidate; - c. not accept anything of value (including but not limited to money, offers of employment, gifts, travel) in exchange for preferential treatment or access to a public official or non-public information; - d. not discriminate against anyone because of race, religion, sex, age or handicap;

+- e. use public office facilities to fulfill the terms of his office, and not for personal or partisan benefit; - f. not pressure or intimidate other officials or personnel to favour a certain candidate; and - g. avoid conflicts of interest, or the appearance of conflicts of interest, by abstaining from decision making where the electoral officer has a personal or private interest in the matter at issue.